Survivor Series: WarGames (2022)

-Survivor Series WarGames was the 36th annual Survivor Series professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on Saturday, November 26, 2022, at TD Garden in Boston, Massachusetts.
+The 2022 Survivor Series: WarGames was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 36th annual Survivor Series and took place on Saturday, November 26, 2022, at TD Garden in Boston, Massachusetts, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 It was the fourth Survivor Series to be held in Boston after the 1993 (at the original Boston Garden), 2008, and 2013 events.
 It was also the first Survivor Series to take place on a Saturday and the first since the 1994 event to not take place on a Sunday.
 This was also the last WWE pay-per-view event to take place before Stephanie McMahon announced her resignation as co-CEO and Chairwoman of WWE, with Vince McMahon subsequently returning as Executive Chairman.
 It was also WWE's final pay-per-view to be available to livestream on the standalone version of the Australian WWE Network before the launch of Binge's WWE Network channel in Australia on January 23, 2023.
 Additionally, this was WWE's first pay-per-view to be livestreamed on Disney+ in the Philippines.

 Unlike the Survivor Series events from 2016 to 2021, the 2022 event was not themed around Raw versus SmackDown for brand supremacy.
 Instead, it was based around the WarGames match, a gimmick match first used in Jim Crockett Promotions and then World Championship Wrestling, the assets of which WWE acquired in 2001.
 From 2017 to 2021, it was used by WWE's developmental brand, NXT, and held at the brand's annual WarGames event.
 Survivor Series was in turn branded as "Survivor Series: WarGames", marking WWE's first main roster event to feature the match, as well as ending NXT's WarGames event.
 Due to hosting the WarGames matches, this was the first Survivor Series since the 2002 event to not feature a traditional Survivor Series match, or any type of elimination match, and only the third event to not include one, after the 1998 and 2002 events.